 The TWIN machine was sold under three brand names, using at least that many operating systems.
 From the launch around September 1977 to around 1982 there were several updates to each of these operating systems.
 Although it seems likely that most of these operating shared architecture, operating instructions and source code, I do not fully know where similarities end, nor what the differences are between versions of the same operating system.

 Copies of SDOS (for the Signetics TWIN), UDOS (for the Millennium Universal One) and TEKDOS (for the Tektronix 8002) can be found on available disk images.
 So far I have looked at the disk images from the Stuttgart computer museum, the Tektronix and Millennium directories on bitsavers.org, and the disks that came with my ECA system.
 The collection can be downloaded below.
-My HM system came with a large collection of disks, but I have not extracted disk images from them yet.
-It takes about an hour and a half to dump disk contents on a 1200 baud terminal, and several passes are often needed when there are read errors.
+My HM system came with a interesting collection of disks, which is available for download.

 To load DOS from a disk, a small boot EEPROM contains code that reads contents from tracks 1 to 4 into master memory starting from address 0000.
 The EEPROM is only 256 bytes long, and half of that is taken up by jump instructions for interrupt handler routines.
 Note that the contents of the EEPROM are in reversed order, probably because the address lines on the system bus are inverted.
 The file at bitsavers contains the EEPROM-contents in their stored order; file boot.bin below contains the contents as seen by the master cpu.